schillermann/vscode-simple-vim/README.md

 ## Actions

-Actions are miscellaneous commands that don't follow the well-defined patterns of Operators, OperatorRanges, or Motions.
+Actions are miscellaneous commands that don't follow the well-defined patterns of Operators, Operator Ranges, or Motions.

 | Keys | Description |
 |-|-|